smkim7-kr/cuda_tutorial/01_HelloCUDA/README.md

-# Quick Lab 8-1: Hello CUDA!
+# Hello CUDA!
-This lab introduces the basics of CUDA programming by printing messages from both the CPU (host) and the GPU (device).
+Basics of CUDA programming by printing messages from both the CPU (host) and the GPU (device).

 ## Key Concepts:
 - **CUDA Program Structure**: A CUDA program typically consists of both host code (running on the CPU) and device code (running on the GPU).